apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 as described in [Requirements and Support](#requirements-and-support) above.

-For each of the scripts discussed below, refer to [Cordova CLI Reference] for more information on their arguments and usage.
+For each of the scripts discussed below, refer to [Cordova CLI Reference][cli_reference] for more information on their arguments and usage.
 Each script has a name that matches the corresponding CLI command.
 For example, `cordova-android/bin/create` is equivalent to `cordova create`.